 Giving credit to his peers and the worldwide pool of motorcycling fans, he added: “It’s a well know fact that racers and race fans are very generous when it comes to supporting charities, so I’m hoping everyone gets involved, by simply donating, or they can purchase a t-shirt or phone cover.”

 The double North West 200 winner has initiated a no-holds-barred logo; but explaining the design, Lee believes there’s no need for a filter, or an apology, when fighting this dreaded disease.

 “Some people might think the logo is rude or offensive, but when I think of cancer it’s the first thing I say, F13K CANCER, so I thought why not use this as our logo.”

 Johnston has made the racing number #13 his own in recent seasons; so has decided to integrate the double digit into in his Marie Curie funding process, as he explained.

-“The plan is to raise ’13’ thousand pounds [£13,000.00].
-So what I’ve organised throughout the 2016 season is to auction top riders’ helmets and other interesting bits and pieces, with all proceeds [every last penny!] going to the brave and dedicated band of nurses at Marie Curie
+“The plan is to raise another ’13’ thousand pounds [£13,000.00] in 2017.
+So what I’ve organised throughout the 2017 season is to run a few events, auction top riders’ helmets and other interesting bits and pieces and sell our new branded t-shirts, with all proceeds [every last penny!] going to Marie Curie.